 Know that you are always welcome in our halls

 Because you hold a special place in our hearts.

 © Barbara R Johnson

-If you would like to learn more about how to write a high school graduation poem, check out eHow.com’s article: How to Write a Poem for a Graduate.
+If you would like to learn more about how to write poetry, check out Dummies-Writing Poetry (Becoming a Poet).